If you ask most litigators to name the one thing that makes us most nervous, the answer is usually missing a limitation period.

 It is, of course, too soon to say what effect this decision will have on limitation period defences going forward.
 But given the issues it raises; it will be interesting to see whether it could have unintended consequences.

-The author would like to thank Saghi Khalili, Student-at-Law, for her assistance with this article.
+The author would like to thank Saghi Khalili, Student-at-Law, for her assistance with this blog.